Rearrangements of distributions on integers that minimize variance: Introduction

 and so (\ref{eq.rearrangement}) holds for $n$ large enough (with $a_1=\dots=a_n=1$) if

 and if the equality in (\ref{eq.var}) is only achieved in the obvious cases when $X - k \sim X^+$ or $X - k \sim - X^+$ for some integer $k$.

 The question whether (\ref{eq.var}) always holds arose while applying a similar argument in \cite{discreteinverse}.
 In the present short note we provide a straightforward proof of (\ref{eq.var}) as we were not able to find it mentioned in the literature.
+A special case of the present result is used, along with many other ideas, in the proof of a much more general result of \cite{discreteinverse}.

 Let $f$ be the density function of an absolutely continuous random variable. $f$ can be transformed, see Chapter 10.12 of \cite{HLP}, to obtain a density $f^*$ called the \emph{symmetric decreasing rearrangement} of $f$ which satisfies for any Borel set $B$ and the Lebesgue measure $\lambda$